Larry the Cable Guy: Personal life

 Whitney and his wife Cara married in 2005.
 They have a son, Wyatt, and a daughter, Reagan.
 The Whitney family resides in Lincoln, Nebraska, on a 180-acre (73 ha) farm.
 The couple started the Git-R-Done Foundation in 2009 to provide assistance to those that have experienced hardships beyond their control.
 Whitney is a Christian who re-committed to his faith in 2014.

 Whitney's hometown of Pawnee City, Nebraska, has a street named after him.
 Whitney also donated money to buy new theatrical equipment for the local high school.

 Whitney is a fan of the Professional Bull Riders (PBR) circuit and has co-owned some bucking bulls over the years.
 Among them was Chicken on a Chain, who was the 2007 PBR World Champion Bull.

 Whitney is also an avid Nebraska Cornhuskers football fan.
 His signature camouflage hat has the University of Nebraska–Lincoln nickname "HUSKERS" emblazoned on it, as seen in the 2007 film Delta Farce.
 He is also frequently seen with a gold Nebraska "N" on a chain around his neck.
 On October 1, 2016, in his luxury suite at Memorial Stadium during the Nebraska vs. Illinois football game, Whitney was challenged to an arm wrestling match by an Army veteran and Nebraska Army National Guard member, John O'Connell, who lost the match in less than one minute with his arm (humerus) broken by Whitney.

 In September 2010, Whitney donated $5 million to the Arnold Palmer Hospital for Children in Orlando, Florida.
 The gift was for further development of the International Hip Dysplasia Institute at the Orlando hospital.
 After Dr. Chad Price at Arnold Palmer Hospital for Children helped cure their son, Wyatt, of his dysplasia when he was an infant, Whitney and his wife, Cara, made private donations to the hospital and Whitney raised money through appearances on Family Feud and Are You Smarter Than a 5th Grader?.
 The hospital opened a new wing called the Wyatt Whitney Wing in May 2012.

 Whitney is also an avid REO Speedwagon fan.
 In 2013, he appeared with the band, including a benefit concert in Bloomington, Illinois, for tornado disaster relief.

-Whitney is also the proud owner of a George Strait neon sign that he bought backstage at Billy Bob's Texas in Fort Worth, Texas.
+Whitney owns a George Strait neon sign that he bought backstage at Billy Bob's Texas in Fort Worth, Texas.

 Whitney endorsed Donald Trump for the 2016 U.S. presidential election.

 Radio shows

-Whitney currently works as a radio personality for Sirius XM's Jeff & Larry's Comedy Roundup channel.
+Whitney currently works as a radio personality for SiriusXM's Jeff & Larry's Comedy Roundup channel.